Flaviohnb/open_brewery_db/README.md

 ### Required softwares

-Python and Docker are required for this project.
-Below are the instructions for installing Python and Docker on Mac, Windows, and Linux.
-This project was developed on Windows.
+Python, Docker and Astro CLI are required for this project.
+This project was developed on Windows and based on this tutorial "[How to run PySpark with Apache Airflow: The new way](https://www.youtube.com/watch?v=L3VuPnBQBCM)".
+In addition to the services offered by this tutorial, we are running an image with *Jupyter Notebook* for developing some PySpark scripts.

 - Docker:
     - Windows: https://docs.docker.com/desktop/install/windows-install/